-As a result, Excel is used for many kinds of mathematical. calculations: statistical. financial, scientific, reference lookups, and more.
+As a result, Excel is used for many kinds of calculations: mathematical, statistical, financial, scientific, reference lookups, and more.
 It is useful in many types of business, and is a key tool in cleaning, calculating, and analyzing data.

 Formula Basics